Space Shuttle program: Program history

 All Space Shuttle missions were launched from the Kennedy Space Center (KSC) in Florida.
 Some civilian and military circumpolar space shuttle missions were planned for Vandenberg AFB in California.
 However, the use of Vandenberg AFB for space shuttle missions was canceled after the Challenger disaster in 1986.
 The weather criteria used for launch included, but were not limited to: precipitation, temperatures, cloud cover, lightning forecast, wind, and humidity.
 The Shuttle was not launched under conditions where it could have been struck by lightning.

 The first fully functional orbiter was Columbia (designated OV-102), built in Palmdale, California.
 It was delivered to Kennedy Space Center (KSC) on March 25, 1979, and was first launched on April 12, 1981—the 20th anniversary of Yuri Gagarin's space flight—with a crew of two.

-Challenger (OV-099) was delivered to KSC in July 1982, Discovery (OV-103) in November 1983, Atlantis (OV-104) in April 1985 and Endeavour in May 1991.
+Challenger (OV-099) was delivered to KSC in July 1982, Discovery (OV-103) in November 1983, Atlantis (OV-104) in April 1985 and Endeavour (OV-105) in May 1991.
 Challenger was originally built and used as a Structural Test Article (STA-099), but was converted to a complete orbiter when this was found to be less expensive than converting Enterprise from its Approach and Landing Test configuration into a spaceworthy vehicle.

 On April 24, 1990, Discovery carried the Hubble Space Telescope into space during STS-31.

 In the course of 135 missions flown, two orbiters (Columbia and Challenger) suffered catastrophic accidents, with the loss of all crew members, totaling 14 astronauts.